How Gaslighting And Narcissism Are Related

 Takeaway

 Gaslighting is not a factor in diagnosing narcissistic personality disorder, but it is a common tactic of people with the condition.
+So, it is common to see a narcissist gaslighting their partner, friend, or family member to get what they want.
 If you are experiencing gaslighting, talking to a therapist can help you get the support you need to move forward.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.